gitforwork2/gitforwork.github.io/_drafts/visa/2017-4-22-eb-5-program.md

 <USCIS link to the location>

 Eb-5 regional centers which are also in designated TEA areas are the most popular option by a large margin.
+Following is the 2016 EB-5 data [published](https://travel.state.gov/content/dam/visas/Statistics/AnnualReports/FY2016AnnualReport/FY16AnnualReport-TableVI-PartIV.pdf) by the government.
 EB-5 visa  economic vehicle | # of approvals
 ---------- | ------
 Commercial Enterprise|  103
 Commercial Enterprise in a TEA area|  350
 Regional Center|  9
 Regional Center in a TEA area|  8,043

-Above EB-5 visa approval by economic vehicle [data](https://travel.state.gov/content/dam/visas/Statistics/AnnualReports/FY2016AnnualReport/FY16AnnualReport-TableVI-PartIV.pdf) published by the government

 keywords:
 eb5 regional center